oscarolsson94/ProjectLibrary/README.md

 Movie,
 Book.

-You can download the .ser-files if you want, that will give u an initialized inventory.
+You can download the .ser-files if you want, that will give you an initialized inventory.
 If you choose not to, these files will be craeted upon running the application for the first time.